santisq/PSCompression/docs/en-US/Expand-ZipEntry.md

 ```

 ### CommonParameters

-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+This cmdlet supports the common parameters.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS